Possibility results for graph clustering: A novel consistency axiom: Introduction

 \section{Introduction}

-Given a set of objects and a pairwise similarity function, a \emph{clustering algorithm} is a formal procedure that groups together objects which are similar and separate the ones which are not \citep{Jain:1988}, mimicking the human ability to categorize and group together objects by similarity.
-Methods and approaches to clustering algorithms have been growing for decades \citep{Jain:1988, Jain:1999, aggarwal:2013}, with clustering becoming a standard data analytic technique \citep{jain:2010}.
-This has been complemented by an interest in underlying principles and general desirable properties (sometimes called \emph{axioms}) of clustering algorithms \citep{fisher:1971}, especially as clustering is an infamously ill-defined problem in the abstract \citep{jain:2010,luxburg:2012}.
+Given a set of objects and a pairwise similarity function, a \emph{clustering algorithm} is a formal procedure that groups together objects which are similar and separate the ones which are not \cite{Jain:1988}, mimicking the human ability to categorize and group together objects by similarity.
+Methods and approaches to clustering algorithms have been growing for decades \DIFaddbegin \textit{ \mbox{ \cite{Jain:1988, Jain:1999, aggarwal:2013, ZHANG2022108428, TAREKEGN2021107965}} }\DIFaddend, with clustering becoming a standard data analytic technique \cite{jain:2010}.
+This has been complemented by an interest in underlying principles and general desirable properties (sometimes called \emph{axioms}) of clustering algorithms \cite{fisher:1971}, especially as clustering is an infamously ill-defined problem in the abstract \cite{jain:2010,luxburg:2012}.

-A more recent interest in the axiomatic approach was sparked by Kleinberg's impossibility theorem \citep{kleinberg:2003}.
-In the spirit of Arrow's impossibility theorem in social science \citep{arrow:1950}, Kleinberg gives three natural properties a clustering algorithm should have, namely Scale Invariance, Richness, and Consistency, then proves that they cannot be simultaneously satisfied.
+A more recent interest in the axiomatic approach was sparked by Kleinberg's impossibility theorem \cite{kleinberg:2003}.
+In the spirit of Arrow's impossibility theorem in social science \cite{arrow:1950}, Kleinberg gives three natural properties a clustering algorithm should have, namely Scale Invariance, Richness, and Consistency, then proves that they cannot be simultaneously satisfied.
+Scale Invariance guarantees that the output of the clustering algorithm remains the same if we multiply (scale) all distances by a factor $\alpha>0$, and similarly for Consistency, when we decrease intra-cluster distances and increase inter-cluster distances.
+Finally, Richness is the property that guarantees that an arbitrary partition of any set $X$ can be achieved by the algorithm, for a suitably defined distance function on $X$ (see Section \ref{sec:Critique} for formal statements).